 Engagement rings are made up of two important components: the center stone and the ring setting.
 While some may argue that one is more important than the other, the reality is that your special someone will be wearing both for the rest of your lives together.

 If this is your first foray into the wonderful world of engagement rings, you may find all the options and factors that need to be considered a bit daunting.
-We’ve already broken down everything you need to know about selecting a high quality diamond in this article.
+Luckily, we’ve already broken down everything you need to know about selecting a high quality diamond in this article.

 Now, for the fun part.
 Stones of nearly all shapes and sizes can be fitted to most major setting styles.
 Additionally, these basic settings can be modified in various ways to achieve a truly unique effect.
 This is especially true at Ritani, where we handcraft each ring to ensure an perfect fit with your stone.